Where to stay in Kyoto: My favourite areas and hotels

 • Rating: 8.5

 • Laon Inn Gion Nawate offers comfortable and affordable accommodations in the heart of the Gion district.
+I cannot overstate how rare this is to find!
 Guests appreciate the excellent location, which is within walking distance of historic sites like Yasaka Shrine and Kiyomizu-dera Temple.
 The rooms are clean and well-maintained, equipped with modern amenities such as air conditioning and free Wi-fi.
 Many reviews highlight the friendly staff and the great value for money, making it a popular choice for budget travellers looking to immerse themselves in Kyoto’s traditional culture.

 Hotel Legasta Kyoto Higashiyama Sanjo